ganeshrajasekaran1996/MWP-Project/README.md

-# MWP-Project

-MULTIPLICATION OF POLYNOMIALS USING FFT
+# MULTIPLICATION OF POLYNOMIALS USING FFT

 Multiplication of polynomials usually takes O(n*m where one polynomial has n and other has m terms.
 This can be reduced to O(n*log(m)) by using FFT.
 We are using the Cooley-Tukey FFT Algorithm which is a type of FFT to perform multiplication.